Anytime you start a business with other people, you can expect to have disputes from time to time.

 If your dispute with another LLC member has reached this level, it may be time to contact a business dispute lawyer in Michigan.
 A lawyer can help you understand your options and protect your business.

-Common LLC Member Disputes
+Common LLC Member Disputes in Michigan

 Disputes between members of a limited liability company can arise from a number of circumstances.